obedAdu-Gyamfi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 .
 12. This adds an execute permissions to the current directory and all subdirectories .13.
 Creates new directory with permission 751
 .
-14. changes group owner to school for the file hello
+14. changes group owner to school for the file hello .
+This changes the owner of the file hello to betty only if it is owned by the user guillaume